turingschool/mod-0-curriculum/workshops/fe_v_be.md

 You won't be tested on any of the above, but it's nonetheless great context for what you're going to be learning over the next 7 plus months.
-In mod 0, we'll focus on Ruby and JavaScript as they have the most similarities.
-And we try to keep things as program agnostic as we can in mod 0.
+In Mod 0, we'll focus on Ruby and JavaScript as they have the most similarities.
+And we try to keep things as program agnostic as we can in Mod 0.